FDA Overview of Biosimilar Products

 Disclosure Information

-The following table of disclosure information is provided to learners and contains the relevant financial relationships that each individual in a position to control the content of CE disclosed to IAHB, Amedco and FDA.
-All of these relationships were treated as a conflict of interest, and have been resolved.
-(C7 SCS 6.1--6.2, 6.5) All individuals in a position to control the content of CE/CME are listed below and had no relevant financial relationship to disclose.
+The following table of disclosure information is provided to learners and contains the relevant financial relationships of each individual in a position to control the content of the course.
+All of these relationships were treated as a conflict of interest and have been resolved.
+(C7 SCS 6.1--6.2, 6.5)

 PersonRoleRelationship